Prince Daniel, Duke of Västergötland: Relationship with Crown Princess Victoria

+Marriage and children

-On 24 February 2009, Westling and Crown Princess Victoria received the required consent of King Carl XVI Gustaf and the Government of Sweden for marriage.
+On 24 February 2009, Daniel and Crown Princess Victoria received the required consent of King Carl XVI Gustaf and the Government of Sweden for marriage.
 Such permission is necessary according to the terms of the Swedish Act of Succession.

-Westling suffered from a congenital (but not hereditary) ailment causing impaired renal function.
-Three months after his engagement, on 28 May 2009, Westling underwent a kidney transplant at Karolinska University Hospital.
-His father was the donor.
-The operation was a success.
-Victoria could not be present when the operation took place because she was in Greenland at the time.

-The wedding took place in Stockholm Cathedral on 19 June 2010, the 34th anniversary of her parents' wedding.
-After the wedding, the Duke and Duchess of Västergötland moved into the Haga Palace.
+The wedding took place at the Stockholm Cathedral on 19 June 2010, the 34th anniversary of her parents' wedding.
+After the wedding, Daniel and Victoria moved into the Haga Palace in Stockholm, Sweden.
 On 26 September 2010, Daniel went on his first tour with Victoria, visiting France in connection with the Bernadotte anniversary.

-On 17 August 2011, the Swedish royal court announced that Prince Daniel and Crown Princess Victoria were expecting their first child in March 2012.
+On 17 August 2011, the Swedish royal court announced that Daniel and Victoria were expecting their first child in March 2012.
 She gave birth to a girl on 23 February 2012, Princess Estelle, Duchess of Östergötland.
 Daniel took his paternity leave and switched parental roles with Victoria when Estelle began preschool.
 Their second child, Prince Oscar, Duke of Skåne, was born on 2 March 2016.